geoffcunliffe/sans/docs/exercises/3_acceptance.md

     - Examples and details can be found on the [ZAP Baseline Wiki](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan)

-- If you get stuck, view the [Solution File](./solutions/3_acceptance_dast_sln.md)
+- If you get stuck, view the [Solution File](./solutions/3_acceptance_dast.md)

 - Kick off your pipeline.
-Did any baseline test cases fail?
+Did any ZAP baseline test cases fail?

+## Cloud Infrastructure Security

+Your mission is to scan the CloudFormation templates using the open source CFN NAG security scanner.

+- In Jenkins, open the **CFN NAG Scan** job in the Acceptance phase.

+- View the job configuration and locate the first (and only) build step that is responsible for executing the scanner.

+- Update the build step replacing the comment to actually run the docker command to kick off the ZAP baseline scan.
+Here are some details that you'll need to start the command:

+    - Execute the **cfn_nag_scan** executable

+    - Set the input switch to the directory containing the CloudFormation scripts (src/infrastructure)

+    - Set the output format to json

+    - Pipe the results to a file called **cfn_nag.json**

+    - To ensure the step always passes (instead of failing the build), put a `|| true` at the end of the command.

+    - Examples and details can be found on the [ZAP Baseline Wiki](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan)

+- If you get stuck, view the [Solution File](./solutions/3_acceptance_cfn.md)